 By expanding our knowledge of mountain lion behavior, population size, feeding habits, home range, and movements, we can contribute to their conservation and the protection of the habitat critical for their survival while minimizing conflict with humans.

 ACR’s principal investigator on the Project is Dr. Quinton Martins, a leading expert on large mountain cats and a skilled predator trapper.
-Together with a team of ACR staff and advisors, Dr. Martins is studying the movement of mountain lions within a study area that encompasses approximately 1,000 square miles, primarily in the Mayacamas Mountains (areas east of Highway 101 and west of 29) in Sonoma and Napa Counties.
-As part of the Bay Area Puma Research Cooperative, ACR's project will lead to a better understanding of mountain lion ecology, connectivity in this fragmented landscape, and identification of priority areas for conservation.
+Together with a team of ACR staff and advisors, Dr. Martins is studying the movement of mountain lions fitted with GPS collars within a study area that encompasses approximately 1,000 square miles, primarily in the Mayacamas Mountains (areas east of Highway 101 and west of 29) in Sonoma and Napa Counties.
+ACR's project will lead to a better understanding of mountain lion ecology, connectivity in this fragmented landscape, and identification of priority areas for conservation.

 This research is paired with an extensive education and outreach program that builds on ACR's existing successful nature education programs.
 The ACR Mountain Lion Project will provide school-age children an opportunity to learn about these animals in a greater conservation context while dispelling myths that contribute to a culture of fear around predators.